volkodava/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 As a first step, I decided to convert the images to grayscale because of reducing the amount of input data, training the model is significantly faster.
 The color of traffic signs should not be important for classification, because they are designed that even color blind people can identify them.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text](./writeup/original_images.png)

 ![alt text](./writeup/grayscale_images.png)

 I normalized the data before training to make the training faster and reduce the chance of getting stuck in local optima.

 I decided to generate additional data to increase samples for training, which in turn would make training more robust.
 The newly generated dataset includes normalized original data, and newly generated data (by randomly introducing rotation, x-translation, y-translation, sheer factor and zoom factor to the original data).to increase samples for training, which in turn would make training more robust.
 The newly generated dataset includes normalized original data, and newly generated data (by randomly introducing rotation, x-translation, y-translation, sheer factor and zoom factor to the original data).
 The new dataset is balanced and had already been pre-processed for normalizing contrast and illumination.

-To add more data to the the data set, I used the following techniques because because I wanted to be careful not to produce an unrecognizable image.
+To add more data to the the data set, I used the following techniques because I wanted to be careful not to produce an unrecognizable images.

 Here is an example of an original image and an augmented image:

 ![Original/Augmented](./writeup/original_augmented_images.png)

 The difference between the original data set and the augmented data set is augmented data randomly rotated, x/y translated, sheer factored and zoom factored.